Exact Quantum Virial Expansion for the Optical Response of Doped Two-Dimensional Semiconductors

 The problem of a quantum impurity interacting with a background medium represents a paradigmatic example of a strongly correlated many-body system.
 First considered in the context of electrons moving in a crystal lattice~\cite{Landau1933}, the quantum impurity (polaron) problem has since been generalized to many different systems across a wide range of energy scales, including magnetic impurities~\cite{Kondo1964}, quantum mixtures in ultracold atomic gases~\cite{Massignan_Zaccanti_Bruun,Levinsen2Dreview,Scazza2022}, and even protons in neutron stars~\cite{kutscheraProtonImpurityNeutron1993}.
-Most recently, it has provided key insights into the optical response of doped two-dimensional (2D) semiconductors~\cite{Suris2003correlation,Sidler_NatPhys_2017,Efimkin2017,Rana_PRB2020,Rana_PRB2021,Efimkin_PRB_2021,Goldstein_JCP2020,Xiao_JPCL2021,Liu_NatComm2021,Zipfel_PRB2022}.
+Most recently, it has provided key insights into the optical response of doped two-dimensional (2D) semiconductors~\cite{Suris2003correlation,Ross2014,Sidler_NatPhys_2017,Efimkin2017,Rana_PRB2020,Rana_PRB2021,Efimkin_PRB_2021,Goldstein_JCP2020,Xiao_JPCL2021,Liu_NatComm2021,Zipfel_PRB2022,Huang2023}.
 Here, an optically excited exciton (bound electron-hole pair) is immersed in a fermionic medium of charge carriers (electrons or holes), leading to the appearance of two peaks in the optical response --- a ``repulsive polaron'' and an ``attractive polaron'' --- at energies which evolve, respectively, into those of the exciton and a trion (charged exciton bound state) in the limit of vanishing doping.
+Such exciton polarons have attracted a large amount of interest since they can be realized in atomically thin transition metal dichalcogenides (TMDs), where there is the prospect of technological applications involving both charge doping and coupling to light~\cite{Mak_NatPh2016,Wang2018}.